-‘General Hospital’ Spoilers: New Lawyer Cast On GH – Ava On Trial For Med Swap?
+‘General Hospital’ Spoilers: New Lawyer Cast On ‘GH’-Ava On Trial For Med Swap?

 Carly Figures It Out?

-Carly was frustrated last Fall on General Hospital because Morgan’s journal showed he was taking his meds yet he was suffering the hallmark symptoms of a bipolar spiral.
-Andre Maddox (Anthony Montgomery) wanted Morgan to come in and test his blood for Lithium levels but it never happened then we know from General Hospital history, Morgan died.
+Carly was frustrated last fall on General Hospital because Morgan’s journal showed he was taking his meds yet he was suffering the hallmark symptoms of a bipolar spiral.
+Andre Maddox (Anthony Montgomery) wanted Morgan to come in and test his blood for lithium levels but it never happened.
+Then, we know from General Hospital history, Morgan died.

-Once Carly finds out from Lucy that Ava had Morgan’s Lithium bottle, General Hospital spoilers hint Carly will put it all together and figure out her son was off the rails because Ava tampered with his meds.
+Once Carly finds out from Lucy that Ava had Morgan’s lithium bottle, General Hospital spoilers hint Carly will put it all together and figure out her son was off the rails because Ava tampered with his meds.
 That’s when Ava will need the lawyer and General Hospital casting spoilers tease that’s when we’ll see Matthew Bohrer back on GH as attorney Henry Sullivan.

 But why wouldn’t Scotty act as Ava’s lawyer on General Hospital?
 That’s because Scotty might also face criminal charges as her co-conspirator.
 If Scotty is also arrested, he definitely cannot defend Ava since they will be co-defendants.
 It should be interesting to see how this General Hospital plot plays out and whether the former DA is facing jail time too.